 Purified water is important to help avoid chemical contamination.
 Blend these ingredients.

-It’s now time to add the essential oils.
+It’s now time to add the essential oils and mix well.
 Wild orange oil is perfect because it fights off grease and bacteria while enhancing your kitchen with a delightful scent.
 Lemon essential oil is a powerhouse of freshness, and it’s a great in a homemade dishwasher detergent because it, too, is antibacterial and antifungal.

-- To use, add your homemade dishwasher detergent to the dispenser.
+- To use, give the bottle a good shake and then add your DIY dishwasher soap to the dispenser.
 About 1½–2 tablespoons of detergent per load should do the trick.